hemel-cse/employee-handbook/readme.md

 ## Paid Time Off (PTO)
 All regular full-time employees and regular part-time employees regularly scheduled to work at least thirty (30) hours per week are eligible for PTO benefits.
 Temporary employees and employees who are regularly scheduled to work fewer than thirty (30) hours per week are not eligible for PTO benefits.

 Eligible employees accrue PTO on a monthly basis starting on the date of hire, and they can request use of PTO after it has been accrued.  **Full-time employees accrue up to twenty (20) days of PTO per year.**  Eligible part-time employees accrue PTO on a pro-rated basis based on the number of their regularly scheduled hours of work.

 **There is no "cap" on the amount of unused PTO that may be accrued.**

-**Employees may trade in unused PTO for the equivilent wage, up to a limit of 50% of the total accued PTO.**
+**Employees may trade in unused PTO for the equivalent wage, up to a limit of 50% of the total accrued PTO.**

 No PTO accrues during an unpaid leave of absence or while on disability salary continuation.
 PTO accruals recommence when the employee returns to work.